-- Double click DisableHardwareAcceleration value and se its Value data to 1.
+- Double click DisableHardwareAcceleration value and set its Value data to 1.

 10. Disable problematic services

-- Press the Windows key + R on your keyboard and enter services.msc, then press Enter or click the OK button.
+- Type services.msc, then press Enter or click the OK button.

-- When the properties window opens change Startup type to Disabled and click Apply and OK to save changes.
+- Double click on each service, one by one, change Startup type to Disabled and click Apply and OK to save changes.

 Before closing the Services window, double-check that all of the services listed in Step 2 – Skype Updater, Google Update (update), and Google Update (gupdatem) have been turned off.